simple-icons/simple-icons/CONTRIBUTING.md

   * Leave the remaining settings untouched (or reset them with the button at the bottom of the settings).
   * Click the download button.

+After optimizing the icon, double-check it against your original version to ensure no visual imperfections have crept in.
+Also make sure that the dimensions of the path have not been changed so that the icon no longer fits exactly within the canvas, up to 3 decimal points of precision.

 ### 4. Annotate the Icon

 Each icon in Simple Icons has been annotated with a number of attributes and elements to increase accessibility.
 These include: